This is the multi-page printable view of this section. Click here to print.

 • Includes many forks.

-• Some of the released artifacts of the repository are downloaded many times indicating the project is popular.
+• Some released artifacts of the repository are downloaded many times indicating the project is popular.

 The following factors have a negative contribution to the activity score:

-• Very few forks may indicate a lack of interest in the project.
+• Low fork count may indicate a lack of interest in the project.

 • Few subscribers may mean a lack of interest in the project.